keke1210/KekeDataStore.Binary/README.md

 )](https://www.nuget.org/packages/KekeDataStore.Binary/)

-Simple data store api library that saves the data in .bin format files, separated for each Entity.
+Simple data store api library that saves the data in ``.bin`` format files, separated for each Entity you specify.
 You can see these files like tables in RDBMS or Collections in NoSQL.

 * Small API with basic functionality that is needed for handling CRUD operations.
 * Thread-safe.